Admission for the January 2025 academic session is ongoing Apply Now!

 • Discuss the quantification of the various macromolecules.

-• Describe the layout of a microbiology laboratory, equipment, and reagents in a microbiology laboratory; and
+• Describe the layout of a microbiology laboratory, equipment, and reagents in a microbiology laboratory.

-• Describe the linkage, mapping, nucleic acid structure, replication, and function;
+• Describe linkage, mapping, nucleic acid structure, replication, and function.

 • Describe protein synthesis and genetic code, mutation, genetic engineering and associated technologies, and gene regulation in bacteria and viruses.